California Psalms

 15 Now this is objectivity at crest in all its resplendence

-a universal choir voice of thunder ear-shattering.
+a universal choir voice of thunder eardrum-shattering.

 16 O how near it is